delia-li/technical-writer/rate_my_transit/rate_my_transit_case_study.md

 # Project Overview
 {: .no_toc }

-Welcome to Rate My Transit, a mobile app that provides real time updates on travel conditions from the local transit community.
+Welcome to Rate My Transit, or RMT, a mobile app that provides real time updates on travel conditions from the local transit community.
 The goal of Rate My Transit is to help transit users share information with each other and to make public transit more accessible and enjoyable for all riders.

 <details open markdown="block">
   <summary>